Exabyte-io/api-examples/other/media_generation/README.md

 ## 1. Setup materials

 1.1.
-Place materials JSON files in the `input` directory.
+Generate materials in Mat3ra JSON format with [Materials Designer](https://materials-designer.mat3ra.com/) or use a script.

 1.2.
+Place materials JSON files in the `uploads` directory.

+1.3.
 Name them with a short name that will appear at bottom left of GIF.

 Alternatively, you can use `create_materials` notebook that has functionality for random generation of some types of materials.
 Since it's random, verification of the generated materials is necessary.